AnimalRightsDevelopers/ARN-Frontend/README.md

 # ARN-Frontend
-Frontend for the project AnimalRightsNetwork built using React.js
+Frontend for the project AnimalRescueNetwork built using React.js